JetBrains/kotlin-web-site/docs/reference/basic-syntax.md

 // ...
 ```

-It is not required to match folder and package structure.
+It is not required to match directories and packages: source files can be placed arbitrarily in the file system.

 See [Packages](packages.html).